sonicbikes/sonic-bike-init/README.md

 Sonic Bike Init
 ============================

-Scripts used to startup sonic bike system and sonic bike services.
+Scripts used to startup the sonic bike system.
+Full instructions to follow...

 Create a directory for the sd card to mount to
 -----------------------------------------------------